MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 - Traffic Manager will be set up in front of the two Azure Web Apps in both regions.
 - Traffic Manager will be configured in priority mode to force the traffic through East US 2.
 - If the Azure App Server in East US 2 goes offline, users can access the failed over app in Central US.
-- The app database will be migrated to the Azure MySQL PaaS service using MySQL Workbench tools.
-The on-premises database will be backed up locally, and restored directly to Azure MySQL.
+- The app database will be migrated to the Azure Database for MySQL service using MySQL Workbench tools.
+The on-premises database will be backed up locally, and restored directly to Azure Database for MySQL.
 - The database will reside in the primary East US 2 region, in the database subnet (PROD-DB-EUS2) in the production network (VNET-PROD-EUS2):
 - Since they're migrating a production workload, Azure resources for the app will reside in the production resource group **ContosoRG**.
 - The Traffic Manager resource will be deployed in Contoso's infrastructure resource group **ContosoInfraRG**.